neurodata/ndstore/docs/api/public_api.rst

    :type server_name: string

    :statuscode 200: No error
-   :statuscode 404: Error in the syntax or file format
+   :statuscode 404: Error in the syntax

    **Example Request**: